 Financial instruments that potentially subject NOVAGA to significant concentrations of credit risk principally consist of cash and cash equivalents, investments, and accounts receivable.
-NOVAGA maintains bank accounts at an institution that is insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
+NOVAGA maintains bank accounts at an institution that is insured by the Federal Deposit Insurance Corporation (FDIC).
+The entire balance of cash, cash equivalents, and investments on deposit is thereby insured up to \$250,000.